 Temporary arrangements may be available for temporary conditions.
 Temporary arrangements are available for situations such as a broken arm.
 Contact ACTAccom@act.org for a request form.

 Follow the three steps below to get started.

-2. Upon completion of your registration, you'll receive an email with instructions on how to work with your school to submit a request.
-Forward this email to your school official along with a completed Consent to Release Information to ACT (PDF) form.
-This email initiates the process.
+You'll receive an email that must be sent to your school official along with a completed Consent to Release Information to ACT (PDF) form.

 Special Testing Windows